 Most elementary schools also had Chromebooks available to students.

 These devices had already been used at several schools to complete in class assignments for the past few years.

 Sports is a highlight for Thorsby and Maplesville high schools with both having very successful teams during recent football seasons.

 Maplesville High School, Thorsby High School, Verbena High School and Jemison Intermediate School each received Bicentennial grants in 2018 for remodeling and educational projects.
 The VHS project focused on preserving the school’s history and pursuing a designation as a historic landmark on the state historic registry.

 High School students have the option to attend classes on different campuses to take courses in specialty areas, such as culinary or STEM (science, technology, engineering and math.)

 Chilton County High School also offers Advanced Placement courses.

-Preschool classes have been added at each school, except Thorsby through the state First Class preschool program.
+Preschool classes have been added at every school through the state First Class Preschool program.

-High school students have the opportunity to take a number of dual enrollment opportunities through the Chilton Clanton campus of Jefferson State Community College.
-The newest class added to the list of options is a year-long EMT Basic program.
+High school students have the opportunity to take a number of dual enrollment opportunities through the Chilton-Clanton campus of Jefferson State Community College.
+Classes range from English to EMT Basic training.